How to Build Your Photography Portfolio's SEO (Without Being an SEO Expert)

 Your site needs to work properly for Google to rank it:

 This is where most photographers struggle.
 Google ranks sites higher when other websites link to them.
-It's like a vote of confidence.
+It's like a vote of confidence from the web at large.

 The problem?
-Photographers rarely get backlinks.
+Photographers rarely get backlinks naturally.
 Your clients don't typically write blog posts about you.
 Other photographers aren't linking to your portfolio.
+Without deliberate effort, your backlink count stays near zero.

 Fix it: This is where stock photography becomes an unexpected SEO advantage.